Brandhsu/tfcaidm-site/benchmarks.md

 Baseline results obtained using the `tfcaidm` pipeline.
 These results can act as a leaderboard for individuals interested in benchmarking their different models and methodologies.
 A user can submit their results by running an automated script which will be provided in the near future.
 The script will take as input a trained model and output a performance score.

-Note: [tfcaidm](https://github.com/Brandhsu/tfcaidm) must be installed to run a benchmark.
+Note: Benchmarks are currently only supported on the CAIDM clusters, additionally, [tfcaidm](https://github.com/Brandhsu/tfcaidm) must be installed to run a benchmark.

 <details>

 <summary>Getting started</summary>

 To get started, users should checkout all related benchmark datasets and their descriptions using the `help` method.
-They can also checkout the current leaderboard standings with the `view_leaderboard` method.
+They can also checkout the current leaderboard standings with the `leaderboard` method.
 This site will be updated with the best submissions periodically, but for real-time updates, use the methods below.

 ```python
 from tfcaidm import Benchmark